null

 The presence or absence of imperfections and flaws on a diamond's exterior and interior are referred to as the stone's clarity.
 Blemishes are surface flaws, whereas inclusions are internal flaws.
 These flaws may impact the diamond's look, beauty, and worth, causing the stone to look dull and unattractive.

-Some people love flawless diamonds, while others do not mind minor flaws as long as they do not detract from the stone's overall brilliance.
-However, buying a diamond with the best clarity grade would be your best bet if you want maximum value for your bucks.
+Some people love flawless diamonds, while others do not mind minor flaws if they do not detract from the stone's brilliance.
+However, if you want maximum value for your bucks, buying a diamond with the best clarity grade would be your best bet.

 Clarity Chart Based on Carat Weight: